linkedin/css-blocks/README.md

 9. `!important` is forbidden.
 10. Element, Attribute, ID selectors are discouraged.
 See "External Selectors" below.
 11. All classes are local by default.
 See "External Selectors" below.
+12. Two classes from the same block may not be applied to the same HTML element.

 Syntax
 ------